 ASC 606 applies to all contracts with customers, except for contracts that are within the scope of other standards, such as leases, insurance, collaboration arrangements and financial instruments.
 Under ASC 606, an entity recognizes revenue when the performance obligations to the customer have been satisfied through the transfer of control of the goods or services.
 To determine the appropriate revenue recognition for arrangements that the Group believes are within the scope of ASC 606, we perform the following five steps: (i) Identify the contract(s) with a customer; (ii) Identify the performance obligations in the contract; (iii) Determine the transaction price; (iv) Allocate the transaction price to the performance obligations in the contract; and (v) Recognize revenue when (or as) the entity satisfies a performance obligation.
-The Group applies the five-step model to contracts only when the Group and its customer's rights and obligations under the contract can be determined, the contract has commercial substance, and it is probable that the Group will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.
+The Group applies the five-step model to contracts only when the Group and its customer's rights and obligations under the consideration it is entitled to in exchange for the goods or services it transfers to the customer.
 For contracts that are determined to be within the scope of ASC 606, the Group identifies the promised goods or services in the contract to determine if they are separate performance obligations or if they should be bundled with other goods and services into a single performance obligation.
-The Group then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) the performance obligation is satisfied.
+The Group then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) the performance obligations or if they should be bundled with other goods and services into a single performance obligation.